hmxmilohax/rb3-pc/pages/english/instruments/gamepads/pc-keyboard.md

 <div align="center"> <img src="https://carlmylo.github.io/rb3-pc/images/instruments/maps/padpckbpdrmsmapping.png" alt="Mapping" title="Mapping"></div>

 ### Linos' Profile
-A profile used by Milohax's favorite keyboard player.
+A profile used by MiloHax's favorite keyboard player.
 Has plenty of alt-keys for acceptable drumming as well as guitar playing.

 * This profile does not require strumming.